TNDTOPITO/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints the first 50 Fibonacci numbers, starting with 1 and 2
+prints the sum of the even-valued terms